neu-se/galette/README.md

 [//]: # (TODO describe plugin option and how to run without adding to build)

-## Running Your Application with PhosphorLite
+## Running Your Application with Galette

 [//]: # (TODO)

-## Interacting with PhosphorLite
+## Interacting with Galette

 [//]: # (TODO)